LeemanGeophysicalLLC/knowledgebase/docs/Displacement_Transducer_Calibration_System/displacement_transducer_calibration_system.md

 tightening the screws, check the alignment again to make sure it hasn’t moved.

 ## DCDT Calibration
-A video of this process is available on our website or
+A video of this process is available on our website or here.
-<a href="https://www.youtube.com/watch?v=iZCyS38wjKE&feature=youtu.be" target="_blank" rel="noopener noreferrer">HERE</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iZCyS38wjKE?si=B7F-TkoeCBiC43oz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 1. Place the DCDT in the holder so that a small amount of the DCDT is protruding